loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

 *   This looks very object-oriented, but is conceptually different.

-*   The common conception of OOP methods is that they take an amplicit first argument, which is the object instance that the method is called on; in Python, this is the semi-explicit `self` parameter, while in JavaScript, it's the fully implicit `this`:
+*   The common conception of OOP methods is that they take an implicit first argument, which is the object instance that the method is called on; in Python, this is the semi-explicit `self` parameter, while in JavaScript, it's the fully implicit `this`: